 Why you’re paying back more than you borrowed

-• How interest rates affect the amount you pay back
+How interest rates affect what you owe

 If your grace or separation period is ending soon, you’re probably gathering all your loan information to stay on top of everything.
 You log in to your lender’s website but see that the amount you owe is more than you borrowed.
 Let’s clear up the confusion and talk about why this is the case.